 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

-What Colors Make Orange – Exploring Color Theory
+Exploring Color Theory

-Color theory isn’t just about mixing two colors to get another color, it’s actually a system that lets you predict how your color scheme will harmonize with itself, and plan out that harmony in advance, setting yourself up for a successful image before ever making that first brushstroke.
+Color theory isn’t just about mixing two colors to get another color, it’s actually a system that lets you predict how your color scheme will harmonize with itself, and plan out that harmony in advance.
+This will help you set yourself up for a successful image before ever making that first brushstroke.

 What Colors Make Orange Look Good?

 On the light side obviously, you’re going to see a brilliant orange color, but what about the shadows?
 It might vary a little based on your light source, or the color of the table your orange is sitting on.
 But there’s one method that will make your orange look like a cohesive and color-true spherical orange: add some blue.
-It sounds crazy, but a little bit of blue will neutralize the bright orange, in the same way the color appears to be neutralized in the orange’s shadow area.
+A little bit of blue will neutralize the bright orange, in the same way that the color appears to be neutralized in the orange’s shadow area.

 Using Color Harmonies to Establish a Solid Foundation

-If you’re painting a girl with red hair, wearing a blue hat.
-All three main color masses must be treated a little differently, but it will always be the color opposite your main color on the color wheel.
+If you’re painting a girl with red hair, wearing a blue hat, all three main color masses must be treated a little differently, but it will always be the color opposite your main color on the color wheel.
 There are only a few to memorize: Blue-Orange, Yellow-Purple, and Red-Green.

 So, that was pretty easy, are you a master painter yet?
 Ok, not quite, there’s a little more intricacy to color that we need to look more closely at.